 A very common negative keyword that many advertisers add to their accounts almost by default is "free".
 For example, some feed management software might be open-source and therefore free.
 Some people might be looking for "free feed management software".
 Well, if your software is not free, you need to add "free" as a negative keyword.

 Negative Keywords can be set at the account, campaign and ad group level.
+It's a bit different in Performance Max, where the process of adding them is a bit more complex as of today.

 For example, if you don't sell free products or services, you might set the negative keyword "free" at the account level.
 So it will be shared by any campaign or ad group in the account, even the ones that you will create in the future.